LONGLAB-projects/mobile-pavement-monitoring/README.md

 - RegisterActivity.java(with register.xml): Temporarily unused.
 Users can register one account.
 ## The remaining java files are written by the tensorflow team and they are not modified.
 - Besides, the ssd model and label json file are located in the assets folder.
-- Dashboard: dashboard.html: Implement the dashboard webpage.
+- Dashboard: dashboard.html: Implements the dashboard webpage.

 Where to get the codebase?